nicholaskajoh/alphacoder.xyz/content/blog/deploy-react-django-app-on-heroku.md

 author = "Nicholas Kajoh"
 date = 2018-01-30T11:52:00.000Z
 draft = false
-image = "/content/images/2018/12/sergey-zolkin-192937-unsplash-sm.jpg"
 slug = "deploy-react-django-app-on-heroku"
 tags = ["React","Django","Heroku"]
 title = "Deploy your React-Django app on Heroku"
 +++

-This is a follow up to my post on _[setting up a React-Django web app](https://alphacoder.xyz/dead-simple-react-django-setup/)_.
+This is a follow up to my post on _[setting up a React-Django web app](/dead-simple-react-django-setup/)_.
 You can take a quick glance if you’ve not seen it yet.

 **TL;DR: The setup is deployed at** [**http://react-django.herokuapp.com**](http://react-django.herokuapp.com/) **(nothing much there actually) and the code at** [**https://github.com/nicholaskajoh/React-Django**](https://github.com/nicholaskajoh/React-Django)**.**